Cookize08/vazou-aqui/README.md

 # vazou-aqui
 "Vazou Aqui" is a startup I created with some friends for a SEBRAE challenge.
 In this challenge, we had to solve a problem using technology, so we developed an app to report water leaks on the streets of Porto Velho.
+We partnered with CAERD (Companhia de Águas e Esgotos de Rondônia) to ensure that the reports would be directed to the responsible authorities for faster response and repair.